ibm-cloud-docs/cloud-pak-data/getting-started.md

 You also need to configure an [IBM Red Hat OpenShift Version 4.6.1 or later](https://cloud.ibm.com/kubernetes/catalog/openshiftcluster) classic cluster on IBM Cloud.
 The minimum requirement for your cluster is 16 cores and 64GB RAM per node.
 For more information, see [Creating a classic OpenShift cluster](https://cloud.ibm.com/docs/openshift?topic=openshift-getting-started#clusters_gs).

 This minimum CPU and memory requirement is not sufficient to install all available services on {{site.data.keyword.cpd_full_notm}}.
 You must ensure that you have sufficient resources for the services that you plan to install.
-For more information, see the [prerequisites](https://cloud.ibm.com/catalog/content/ibm-cp-datacore-6825cc5d-dbf8-4ba2-ad98-690e6f221701-global#about) for {{site.data.keyword.cpd_full_notm}}.{:note}
+For more information, see the [prerequisites](https://cloud.ibm.com/catalog/content/ibm-cp-datacore-6825cc5d-dbf8-4ba2-ad98-690e6f221701-global#about) for {{site.data.keyword.cpd_full_notm}}.{: note}

 ### Roles
 {: #roles}

 To install {{site.data.keyword.cpd_full}} on IBM Cloud, a user must have the following IBM Cloud Identity and Access Management (IAM) roles:

 | Role                 | Location                                              | Action           |
 |:-------------------- |:------------------------------------------------------|:-----------------|